msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 train(θ̂, θ_train, θ_val, Z_train, Z_val; optimiser = optimiser)
 ```

-Note that when the training data and/or parameters are held fixed during training, L₂ regularisation with penalty coefficient $\lambda = 10^{-4}$ is applied by default.
+Note that when the training data and/or parameters are held fixed during training, L₂ regularisation with penalty coefficient $\lambda = 10^{-4}$, like that demonstrated above, is applied by default.

 ## Combining learned and expert summary statistics